ekowtaylor/ipv6_ipv4_gateway_owrt/README.md

 - **🔄 Robust DHCP**: 10 retries for DHCPv4, 5 for DHCPv6 with exponential backoff
 - **🔀 Transparent NAT**: Uses OpenWrt's native NAT for IPv4 traffic
 - **🌉 464XLAT Ready**: Can use 464XLAT for IPv4↔IPv6 translation when needed
+- **🔄 **NEW: WAN Network Auto-Detection**: Automatically detects WAN network changes and re-requests DHCP for all devices

 ### Management & Monitoring
 - **💾 Persistent Storage**: Device mappings saved to JSON with automatic backups